btrotta/advent-of-code-2024/Readme.md

 Use depth-first search to evaluate "paths" of operators.
 Since each operation increases the sum, we can stop checking a path if the current sum already exceeds the target.

+## Day 9

+The checksum can be calculated efficiently by using Gauss' method to sum a range of consecutive numbers.
+Calculate the original checksum while parsing the original file layout, then update it as files move.